tchitchek-lab/SPADEVizR/README.md

 # <a name="qc"/> 7.
 Quality Control methods
 ## <a name="qc_small"/> 7.1.
 Quantification of clusters having a small number of associated cells
-The quantification of the number of clusters having small amount of associated cells in the whole dataset is important to correctly interpret the clustering results.
+The quantification of the number of clusters having small number of associated cells in the whole dataset is important to correctly interpret the clustering results.
 A low percentage indicates a good cell clustering result.
-If the number of cell clusters is too high then some clusters can be very small.
+If the number of cell clusters is too high, then some clusters can be very small.
 Thereby, the phenotypical characterization of such clusters can be meaningless.

 The `smallClustersQC()` function allows identifying clusters having a number of cells smaller than a specific threshold (set to 50 by default).